Emergency Eyewash and Shower

 Emergency showers and eyewash stations provide on-the-spot decontamination.
 They allow workers to flush away hazardous substances that can cause injury.

-Employers must install emergency eyewash or shower stations when there is a risk that a worker’s eyes or skin could come in contact with hazardous substances .
-Currently, all emergency showers and eyewash fountains must comply with ANSI standard ANSI Z358.1-1990, “American National Standard for Emergency Eyewash and Shower Equipment”.
-Proposed changes to the regulation will cite the more recent ANSI Standard Z358.1.
-Copies of either edition of the standard can be purchased at the ANSI webstore.
+Employers must install emergency eyewash or shower stations when there is a risk that a worker’s eyes or skin could come in contact with hazardous substances that complies with ANSI standard ANSI Z358.1-2009 "American National Standard for Emergency Eyewash and Shower Equipment" (or a standard that offers equivalent or better protection).
+Copies of the standard can be purchased at the ANSI webstore.

 There are different types of emergency eyewash and safety showers.
 Some are stand-alone systems of emergency eyewash and shower stations, some are combination systems, most are hooked up to plumbing and some are portable units that can be transported to isolated locations where installing a plumbed in unit is impractical.
 Portable units are beneficial on construction and other isolated work sites.
 It’s important that the water be kept at a comfortable temperature.
 The ANSI standard provides guidance on this.